 TUPE stands for Transfer of Undertakings (Protection of Employment).

-A 'TUPE transfer' happens when either:
+A 'TUPE transfer' is when either:

 - an organisation, or part of it, is transferred from one employer to another

 - a service is transferred to a new provider, for example when another company takes over a contract for office cleaning

 The part of the organisation that’s transferring must be in the UK for TUPE to apply.

 The size of the organisation does not matter.
 For example, it could be a large organisation with many employees, or a small business like a shop or a pub.

 Who TUPE regulations apply to

 - you're the employer making the transfer (the old employer)

 - you're the employer taking on the transfer (the new employer)